Swackles/the-finals-tracker-extractor/readme.md

 ```

 3. After running it, it will promt you to select an interface.
 Select the interface that you're connected to the internet with.
 Wi-Fi if using Wi-Fi, Ethernet if using a cable.
-4. Open up The Finals and you should see a message like `Auth token captured` appear in the console.
-This means the JWT token was found and saved into `token.txt` file.
+4. Open up The Finals and the program should start capturing data.

+## Output

+### `Auth token captured`

+This message means that the program has detected an jwt token and it will be written to `token.txt`

+### `Stats file captured`

+This means that the program has captured all the data needed to fill the stats file.
+This file is saved in the project root as `stats.json`

 ## How does it work?